 Cheltenham Open Door supports vulnerable, disadvantaged and lonely people.
-We are working to relieve poverty, hardship and social or emotional distress.
+We aim to relieve poverty, hardship and social or emotional distress.
 Read more about our values.

 Our Guests are men and women who have been deprived of the comforts and security most of us take for granted and we offer them hospitality, warmth, food and somewhere to relax.

 The people who come through our doors come from all walks of life.
 They may be experiencing mental health difficulties, in or recovering from addiction, isolated from friends and family, in financial difficulty, sleeping rough or in a hostel or on a friend’s floor.

 Cheltenham Open Door is not linked to a church and religion is not part of the services we offer.
 We welcome guests of all faiths and none.